Bruce Drake

-Bruce Drake (December 5, 1905 – December 4, 1983) was a college men's basketball coach.
+Bruce Drake (December 5, 1905 – December 4, 1983) was an American college men's basketball and golf coach.
 The Gentry, Texas native was head coach at the University of Oklahoma between 1938 and 1955, compiling a 200–181 record.
 He also coached the Air Force team to a 34–14 record in 1956.

 Prior to coaching, he was also a star for Hugh McDermott's Oklahoma team.
 He was a 1928–29 Helms Foundation All-American.
+He was a multi-sport athlete at Oklahoma.

 As a coach, Drake led the Sooners to two Final Fours–the first one in 1939, here they lost to Oregon 55–37; the second in 1947, where he lost in the Championship Game to Holy Cross 58–47.
 He made only one additional NCAA tournament appearance, in 1943.
 However, he coached at a time when only eight teams made the tournament.
 He won or shared six (Big Six/Big Seven conference titles.
 At the time of his retirement, he was the winningest coach in OU history, but is now third behind Billy Tubbs and Kelvin Sampson.